hannobraun/playground/2025-08-02_monobloc/README.md

 ```

 This is the first example where we do something new, but don't require a new
 feature to do it.
-We just combine things that we already have; blocks and
+We just combine things that we already have, blocks and
-bindings; and we get a function with named parameters.
+bindings, and we get a function with named parameters.

 Strictly speaking, the parameter is still implicit.
 Only instead of the `+`
-consuming more than the function itself provides, we have a binding that
+consuming more than the function itself provides, we have a binding that does
-consumes something that the caller needs to supply.
+so.

 But by placing such a binding first in a block, we can make the requirements of
 that block very explicit.

 This demonstrates a very important design principle: A minimal set of orthogonal
 features, that can be combined in interesting ways to build up more interesting
-things.
+behavior.

 ### Higher-Order Functions